Author Guidelines

 Initial Submission

-- Plagiarism test
+- Plagiarism and similarity screening

-- Readability test
+- Readability assessment

-- Reference checking
+- Reference and citation checking

 Article Processing Charges (APC)